EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `--csv`
-  List all users in CSV format.
+  Export all users in CSV format.
-- `--google-sheet`
+- `-d, --debug`
-  List users in CSV format in Google Sheets.
+  Enable detailed debug output for troubleshooting.
-- `--v3`
+- `-e, --email`
-  Use v3 APIs.
+  Display user email addresses.
 - `-f, --file-name [file name]`
-  Specify the name of the file where the output will be saved.
+  Specify the file name to save the output under.
+Use with the `--csv` option to generate a report.
+- `-F, --first-name`
+  Display user first names.
+- `-g, --google-sheet`
+  Export users in CSV format and upload to Google Sheets.
 - `--html`
-  Generate chart in HTML file.
+  Generate an HTML report for user permissions.
+- `-l, --long`
+  Display user details, including name, email, last login, status, and permissions.
+- `-L, --last-name`
+  Display user last names.
-- `--no-prompt`
+- `-n, --no-prompt`
   Skip all user confirmation prompts.
+- `-p, --permission`
+  Display user permissions.
+- `-s, --status`
+  Display user statuses.
-- `--verbose`
+- `--v1`
-  Enable verbose output.
+  Use v1 APIs for listing users.

 #### Actions:

-- If `--html` is specified, generate user permission report.
+- If `--html` is specified, generate a user permissions report.
-- If `--csv` and `--v3` are specified, list users in CSV format using v3.
+- If `--csv` and `--v1` are both specified, export users in CSV format using v1 APIs.
-- If `--csv` is specified, list users in CSV format.
+- If `--csv` is specified, export users in CSV format.
-- If `--google-sheet` is specified, list user permissions in Google Sheets.
+- If `--google-sheet` is specified, export and upload user data to Google Sheets.
-- If `--v3` is specified, list users using v3 APIs.
+- If `--v1` is specified, list users using v1 APIs.

 ## EXAMPLES